How will this new year be any different from the previous one for you?

 Could this be an area of improvement for you this new year?

 If you improved in the area of time management, how much more could you accomplish this new year?
+You’ll never meet an achiever who has no respect for time.
+Conversely, you’ll never meet anyone who achieves great things in life while mismanaging his/her time.

 Typically, I dedicate the month of December to reflect on my life during the current year and to start projecting myself into the coming year.
-Thirty one days to reflect and to look ahead.
+Thirty-one days to reflect and to look ahead.
 I encourage my family to do the same during this month.

 On January 1st, my family and I spend a couple of hours writing down our goals and plans of action for the new year.
 It’s wonderful to see our two daughters involved in this process as they plan for changes and improvements they want to make.